I have a scar on my left foot. It’s about an inch wide, two inches long, and looks like a fat minnow without fins.

 I just don’t know.
 But I do know this: There’s infinite HOPE and LIGHT in our midst.
 And whether the widening ripples springing from us help guide this world to calmer, kinder waters or push it deeper into the storm surge is up to us.

-Hi, I’m Julie Jo Severson, former PR girl, now mother of three and freelance writer and editor.
-I launched this blog, Carvings on a Desk, in 2015 to reconnect with my own voice as I doodle about past, present, future clinking glasses and making peace.
+Hi, I’m Julie Jo Severson, former PR girl, now mother of three, freelance writer, editor, and co-author of HERE IN THE MIDDLE: Stories of Love, Loss, and Connection from the Ones Sandwiched in Between.
+I launched this blog, Carvings on a Desk, in 2015 to reconnect with my own voice swirling in the middle.

 ♦ CLICK HERE to read what’s inside the desk.